F-Stack/f-stack/dpdk/doc/guides/nics/dpaa.rst

    This is an alternate to the FMC based configuration.
 This library provides direct ioctl based interfaces for FMAN configuration as used by the FMC tool as well.
-This helps in overcoming the main limitaiton of FMC - i.e. lack of dynamic configuration.
+This helps in overcoming the main limitation of FMC - i.e. lack of dynamic configuration.

    The location for the fmd driver as used by FMLIB and FMC is as follows: